 Design Elements: Understanding Color

-Chris A. Paschke, CPF, GCF, CMG

-Sponsored by Peterboro Matboard

-West Coast Art & Frame Expo, Las Vegas 2019

-is the most emotional and expressive element in design.
+Chris A. Paschke, CPF, GCF, CMG West Coast Art & Frame Expo, Las Vegas 2020 is the most emotional and expressive element in design.
 Principles of Design

-Definition of Color "Color is the character of a surface which is the result of vision sensitivity to reflected wavelengths of light."
+Definition of Color

+"Color is the character of a surface which is the result of vision sensitivity to reflected wavelengths of light."
 In other words...in order to see green all other wavelengths are absorbed and green is reflected back to the eye Color Theories